nup002/PhoneSensors/README.md

 ## How to use
 Open the SensorStreamer app and make it a TCP server emitting JSON packets on a port of your choice.
 Port 5000 is used for this example.
-Find out the IP address of your device (e.g. 192.168.1.1).
+Find out the IP address of your device (e.g. 192.168.1.2).
 The following code snippet will print the sensor data being streamed from your device:
 ```
-from phonesensors import SensorStreamerClient, Apps
+from phonesensors import SensorStreamerClient

-with SensorStreamerClient("192.168.1.1", 5000, Apps.SENSORSTREAMER) as client:
+with SensorStreamerClient("192.168.1.2", 5000) as client:
   for data in client:
     print(data)
 ```